m2osw/advgetopt/README.md

     GETOPT_FLAG_CONFIGURATION_FILE

 Further, you probably do not want all the options to be shown whenever an error is detected.
-For this reason there is a flag to tell that this or that option has to be shown on an error:
+For this reason there is a flag to tell the library which options has to be shown on an error:

     GETOPT_FLAG_SHOW_USAGE_ON_ERROR